shehabulislam/embed-office-viewer/readme.txt

 == Frequently Asked Questions ==

-= Which type of document can i embed using that plugin ? =
+= Which type of document can I embed using that plugin? =

-Microsoft Word, Excel And Powerpoint Document
+Microsoft Word, Excel, And Powerpoint Document

-= What should be the file extension to work perfectly with that plugin ?  =
+= What should be the file extension to work perfectly with that plugin?  =

 '.ppt' '.pptx' '.doc', '.docx', '.xls', '.xlsx'